waitandhope123/waitandhope123/README.md

 ---

-*"The best way to understand a theory is to try to break it."*
+*"The best way to understand a theory is to try to break it — then carefully separate what you observed from what you inferred."*